nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** July 12th is the day in 1790 that the Civil Constitution of the Clergy is passed in France by the National Constituent Assembly.
+**<b>📌 Daily Fact:</b>** July 13th is the day in 1919 that the British airship R34 lands in Norfolk, England, completing the first airship return journey across the Atlantic in 182 hours of flight.

 ---